End Of Season Snow Plow Maintenance

 The bearings on your salter are the lifeblood of any salt spreader.
 Without properly functioning bearings your salter will literally do nothing.
 No matter if you have a chain driven or auger driven spreader the bearings on it NEED to be greased before storage.
-The same advice applies to the bearing on your spinner assembly take an enormous amount of grease all your bearings
+The same advice applies to the bearings on your spinner assembly.
+Take a generous amount of grease and coat all your bearings.

 Rebuild your pump –